Jacquessp/Prediccion-de-Resultados-de-Lanzamientos-de-SpaceX/README_en.md

 Description:
 This notebook includes the final evaluation of the selected model, offering detailed metrics and visualizations to assess its performance.
 It also presents the final conclusions and potential future work.

-Contribution
-Contributions are welcome.
-To contribute:

-Fork the project.
-Create a new branch (git checkout -b feature/new-feature).
-Make your changes and commit them (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/new-feature).
-Open a Pull Request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.